NASDAQ

 Decreasing performance - Earnings stability.

-Air T, Inc. has positive free cash flow, indicating the company generates cash after capital expenditures
+Air T, Inc. has negative free cash flow, indicating the company is burning cash rather than generating it

 Increasing performance - Healthy earnings growth.